wartman/zjs/readme.md

 About zjs
 ---------
 Zjs is a super-simple way to create modules in javascript.
-Here's a simple example:
+Here's an example:

 ```js